Vathana-J/encryption/README.md

 # encryption
 # AES - Advanced Encryption Standard

+My final year project was done with AES.
+Though I did it using C-programming at that time, I just coded it using Python now to fill in the GIT with some nice programming :)

 #AES Algorithm

 AES is an iterated symmetric block cipher, which means that: